Laboratory Efficiency Assessment Framework (LEAF)

 After the audits, teams will be presented with their bronze, silver or gold awards along with accreditation badges for display outside the laboratory.

-Find out which labs have gained Green Lab Accreditation status
+Find out which labs gained LEAF Accreditation 2019.

 Students can volunteer to conduct lab assessments and audits to help our staff gain Green Lab Accreditation.

 For more on LEAF

 Introducing LEAF (Laboratory Efficiency Assessment Framework) - University of Bristol newsletter

 LEAF – Lab Efficiency Assessment Framework - Sustainability Exchange